spear-sim/spear/docs/running_export_pipeline.md

 ## Run each pipeline stage

-Our export pipeline consists of several modular stages.
-We will assume that that you have created a directory called `spear-pipeline` to store the generated output from each pipeline stage.
-We can execute our pipeline as follows.
+Our export pipeline consists of several modular stages that can be executed sequentially as follows.
+In this example, each pipeline stage will generate its output in a directory called `spear-pipeline` that we specify using the `--pipeline_dir` command-line argument.

 ```console
 # generate Unreal metadata